Associated Humber Lines: History

 At handover, two ships of the LNER were laid up – "City of Bradford" and "City of Leeds".

 A listing of the ships details and their histories can be found below.

-By mid 1937 the integrated fleet had been reduced by six ships, and war losses in the managed fleet and the urgent need for vessels elsewhere around the U.K. for other services depleted the fleet further.
+By mid 1937 the integrated fleet had been reduced by six ships, and war losses in the managed fleet and the urgent need for vessels elsewhere around the UK for other services depleted the fleet further.

 In 1957 the style became Associated Humber Lines Ltd., with the British Transport Commission being a 91 per cent shareholder and the balance of shares were held by Ellerman's Wilson Line.
 All the existing fleet at that time were transferred to the new entity and a fleet renewal programme was put in place.

-The first of 8 newbuildings was delivered in 1958 and in 1959 A.H.L.'s operation was expanded to include the Hull-New Holland ferry service.
+The first of eight newly built ships was delivered in 1958, and in 1959 AHL's operation was expanded to include the Hull-New Holland ferry service.

-Control of A.H.L. was transferred to the Transport Holding Company in January 1963 and onwards again to the National Freight Corporation in 1969.
+Control of AHL was transferred to the Transport Holding Company in January 1963 and onwards again to the National Freight Corporation in 1969.

-Having faced severe competition from short sea container operators and roll-on / roll-off ferries, operations declined and by 1968 had been reduced to just 2 container services from Hull to Rotterdam and Antwerp.
-Losses were such that in November 1971 the A.H.L. operation was closed.
+Having faced severe competition from short sea container operators and roll-on/roll-off ferries, operations declined and by 1968 had been reduced to just two container services from Hull to Rotterdam and Antwerp.
+Losses were such that in November 1971 the AHL operation was closed.
 The final sailings from Antwerp and Rotterdam being performed by "Leeds" and "Melrose Abbey".